GarPorter/Capstone/README.md

 9. Click the button on the robot to start the print!

 Note: You can adjust the size of the print by scaling the points in the Transform function in `Backend/SendData.py`
+Note: You may need to adjust the motorRun port parameter in set_wheel_speed in `RPI/Movement.py` based on which port each motor is plugged into.
+Use the follow graphic as a reference: